 - 1 small garlic clove, grated (see notes)

 - Boil a pot of water with salt and cook the Barilla Chickpea Rotini to box instructions.
 (I prefer a 7 minute cook for an al dente finish.)

 - Heat a sauté pan over high heat and add in the olive oil.
 Then add in the broccoli, leave untouched and brown for 2 minutes.
 Flip and cook for 1 more minute.

-- Stir in salt, pepper, lemon juice and zest.
-Cook for another minute and then toss in the Barilla Chickpea Rotini.
+- Stir in garlic, salt, pepper, lemon juice and zest, and cook for 1 minute.
+Then toss in the Barilla Chickpea Rotini and combine well.

 - If desired serve with a little more olive oil, black pepper and lemon zest on top.

 I use the same microplane to grate the garlic as I do to zest the lemon.
 This microplane is my favorite.